LIMITED TIME: $70 OFF WITH CODE 'SAVE70' • AUTO APPLIED AT CHECKOUT

 You've probably been told it's stress.
 Or hormones.
 Or "just aging."

-What Is NAD+ — And Why Should You Care?
+What Is NAD+, and Why Should You Care?

 In short, NAD+ is the molecular infrastructure of how you feel every day.

-The Decline Is Real — and Steep
+The Decline Is Real, and Often Steep

 The mental fog that descends in midlife is one of the most commonly reported (and least clinically addressed) symptoms women experience.
 You lose words mid-sentence.
 You walk into a room and forget why.
 You reread the same paragraph four times.